Japan's PM Kishida plans to sack justice minister - media | Politics

 The outcry over his Hanashi's comments follows widespread public criticism of the government over ruling party links to the Unification Church, a group some critics call a cult.
 Kishida has struggled to overcome revelations of deep and longstanding ties between the ruling party and the church in following the July assassination of former Prime Minister Shinzo Abe.

 The suspected killer has said his mother was bankrupted by the church and has blamed Abe for promoting it.
 The LDP has acknowledged many lawmakers have ties to the church but that there is no organisational link to the party.
 Economic revitalisation minister Daishiro Yamagiwa resigned on Oct.
-24 due to his ties to the religious group.
+24 due to his ties to the religious group, but Kishida came under fire for what voters saw as his delayed and clumsy handling of the situation.

 Further damage for Kishida has come from Internal Affairs Minister Minoru Terada, who has been embroiled in a political funds documentation scandal amid calls that he, too, resign.
-A recent economic support plan has failed to books Kishida's ratings.
-He is due to leave Japan later on Friday for about a week of diplomatic gatherings in Southeast Asia.
+A recent economic support plan has also failed to boost Kishida's ratings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)